Order of the Netherlands Lion: Insignia

 The badge of the Order is a gilt, white-enamelled Maltese Cross, with the monogram "W" (for King William I) between the arms of the cross.
 The obverse central disc is in blue enamel, bearing the motto Virtus Nobilitat (Virtue Ennobles).
 The reverse central disc is plain golden, with the lion from the Netherlands coat-of-arms.
 The badge hangs from a royal crown.
 As with all honours awarded by the Netherlands, the insignia comprises a decoration, a miniature and optionally a breast star.
 The decoration and breast stars are only worn at formal occasions or while in state office.
-While wearing a smoking, one is nowadays allowed to wear the miniature but habits and fashions are changing.
+While wearing a dinnerjacket, one is nowadays allowed to wear the miniature but habits and fashions are changing.
 Decorations are not worn on any other type of clothing.

 Knight Grand Cross

 The decoration hangs from a ribbon.
 This is tied as a sash, which is worn from the right shoulder to the left hip.

 The star, consisting of the decoration without crown, is attached to an eight-pointed slightly rounded golden star consisting of forty-eight rays.
 The rays of the star are alternately scaled and all tied at the ends.
 The star is worn directly above the waist on the left-hand side of the clothing.
 The star and the medal described above are always worn together.

 The miniature is a ribbon tied as a rosette, behind which a bar of gold braid is attached.
 This is all attached to a bow.
 The miniature is worn in the place of the decorations described above.